kkarasek/react-character-wiki/README.md

 Check it [here!](https://react-character-wiki.herokuapp.com)

-or alternatifely use the [Netlify link](https://react-character-wiki.netlify.app).
+or alternatively use the [Netlify link](https://react-character-wiki.netlify.app).

 # Snippets